InstantAIguru Twilio ConversationRelay Architecture Documentation

 Batched SSE Processing: Network chunks are naturally batched.
 The system buffers incomplete events and processes complete JSON payloads from the SSE stream in batches to optimize network throughput.

-Response Streaming: The Lambda function streams AI-generated content chunks immediately to the response stream as Server-Sent Events (SSE), ensuring low latency without buffering.
+Response Streaming: The Lambda backend streams AI-generated content chunks immediately to the response stream as Server-Sent Events (SSE), ensuring low latency without buffering.

 CloudFlare Edge Locations: